StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `toggleOn` — Image to use when the toggle value is true.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
-- `static bool UI.Toggle(string text, Boolean& value, Sprite image, UIBtnLayout imageLayout, Vec2 size)` — A toggleable button!
+- `static bool UI.Toggle(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, Color imageTint, UIBtnLayout imageLayout)` — A toggleable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
 Will return true any time the toggle value changes, NOT the toggle value itself!
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.
+  - `toggleOff` — Image to use when the toggle value is false.
+  - `toggleOn` — Image to use when the toggle value is true.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
+- `static bool UI.Toggle(string text, Boolean& value, Sprite image, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A toggleable button!
+A button will expand to fit the text provided to it, vertically and horizontally.
+Text is re-used as the id.
+Will return true any time the toggle value changes, NOT the toggle value itself!
+  - `text` — Text to display on the Toggle and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `value` — The current state of the toggle button!
+True means it's toggled on, and false means it's toggled off.
   - `image` — Image to use for the button, this will be used regardless of the toggle value.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
-- `static bool UI.Toggle(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, UIBtnLayout imageLayout, Vec2 size)` — A toggleable button!
+- `static bool UI.Toggle(string text, Boolean& value, Sprite image, Color imageTint, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A toggleable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
 Will return true any time the toggle value changes, NOT the toggle value itself!
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.
+  - `image` — Image to use for the button, this will be used regardless of the toggle value.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `size` — The layout size for this element in Hierarchy space.
+If an axis is left as zero, it will be auto-calculated.
+For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
+- `static bool UI.Toggle(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A toggleable button!
+A button will expand to fit the text provided to it, vertically and horizontally.
+Text is re-used as the id.
+Will return true any time the toggle value changes, NOT the toggle value itself!
+  - `text` — Text to display on the Toggle and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `value` — The current state of the toggle button!
+True means it's toggled on, and false means it's toggled off.
   - `toggleOff` — Image to use when the toggle value is false.
   - `toggleOn` — Image to use when the toggle value is true.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
-- `static bool UI.Toggle(string text, Boolean& value, Vec2 size)` — A toggleable button!
+- `static bool UI.Toggle(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, Color imageTint, UIBtnLayout imageLayout, Vec2 size, Align textAlign)` — A toggleable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
 Will return true any time the toggle value changes, NOT the toggle value itself!
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.
+  - `toggleOff` — Image to use when the toggle value is false.
+  - `toggleOn` — Image to use when the toggle value is true.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
+- `static bool UI.Toggle(string text, Boolean& value, Vec2 size, Align textAlign)` — A toggleable button!
+A button will expand to fit the text provided to it, vertically and horizontally.
+Text is re-used as the id.
+Will return true any time the toggle value changes, NOT the toggle value itself!
+  - `text` — Text to display on the Toggle and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `value` — The current state of the toggle button!
+True means it's toggled on, and false means it's toggled off.
+  - `size` — The layout size for this element in Hierarchy space.
+If an axis is left as zero, it will be auto-calculated.
+For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
+  - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
   - Example: see `UI.Toggle` in StereoKit-docs-reference.md
-- `static bool UI.ToggleAt(string text, Boolean& value, Vec3 topLeftCorner, Vec2 size)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
+- `static bool UI.ToggleAt(string text, Boolean& value, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
-- `static bool UI.ToggleAt(string text, Boolean& value, Sprite image, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
+- `static bool UI.ToggleAt(string text, Boolean& value, Sprite image, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.
   - `image` — Image to use for the button, this will be used regardless of the toggle value.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
+- `static bool UI.ToggleAt(string text, Boolean& value, Sprite image, Color imageTint, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
+  - `text` — Text to display on the Toggle and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `value` — The current state of the toggle button!
+True means it's toggled on, and false means it's toggled off.
+  - `image` — Image to use for the button, this will be used regardless of the toggle value.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
+  - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
-- `static bool UI.ToggleAt(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
+- `static bool UI.ToggleAt(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.
   - `toggleOff` — Image to use when the toggle value is false.